jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/README.md

     https://pubrouter.jisc.ac.uk/oaipmh

-Though this endpoint must be used with reference to a specific repository.
+Though this endpoint can currently only be used with reference to a specific repository.
 So the endpoint would in practice be used like so:
 ```
 https://pubrouter.jisc.ac.uk/oaipmh/repo/<repo id>
 ```